hardhackerlabs/oh-my-nvim/README.md

     oh-my-nvim
 </h1>

-**A handy, pretty, modern nvim configuration with integrated cool and useful plugins 💎**
+**A handy, pretty, modern neovim configuration with integrated cool and useful plugins 💎**

 ## 📦 Features